 This method is pretty old school and will take some time and effort.
 However, using a mortar and pestle helps you control the coffee grind size.

-You can achieve coarse, medium, or fine consistency of coffee grounds using this technique.
+Using this technique, you can achieve coarse, medium, or fine consistency in coffee grounds.

 To grind coffee beans using your mortar and pestle, here’s what you need to do:

-- Pour a small amount of coffee beans in the mortar, making sure you don’t fill it more than a quarter.
+Pour a small number of coffee beans into the mortar, ensuring you don’t fill it more than a quarter.